-Despite its surprising location in a seemingly rundown and deserted mall, the place still draws a decent crowd of regulars and families.
+Despite its surprising location in a seemingly rundown and deserted old shopping mall in Singapore, the place still draws a decent crowd of regulars and families.
 We recommend making a reservation, especially if you’re coming for dinner.

 Teochew favourites such as pork jelly and combo roll, a platter filled with crispy prawn rolls and liver rolls, are popular here.
 Then there are the usual suspects such as orh luak (with the Teochew-style oyster omelette’s crispy exterior concealing a soft gooey interior), Teochew-style braised duck, and orh nee (yam paste).

 What to order: Combo roll (S$14), Teochew-style oyster omelette (S$16), orh nee (S$5)